-If you wish to gain an understanding of the history and stories behind each of the specific markets, you will find it easy to locate a guide to help you navigate your way through (it’s better to hire a guide from your hotel or accommodation rather than finding one within the market places since there are numerous tricksters operating in the souks who are not really licensed guides at all!).
+If you wish to gain an understanding of the history and stories behind each of the specific markets, you will find it easy to locate a guide to help you navigate your way through.
+It’s better to hire a guide from your hotel or accommodation rather than finding one within the market places since there are numerous tricksters operating in the souks who are not licensed guides at all!

 Marrakech’s Serpentine souks can feel something like a labyrinth so if you find yourself lost or confused, ask a local to point you back towards the Djemma or follow the rooftop of the Koutoubia Mosque in the distance.

 3 pm Enjoy the Fragrant Majorelle Gardens

 After lunch, head across to the Majorelle garden.
 This picture-perfect spot was erected in the 1920s in honour of fashion designer Yves Saint Laurent.
 Here, every turn provides a fabulous photo opportunity.